 Do you prefer WoW Classic or Retail WoW?
 Please feel free to leave a comment.

+World of Warcraft is fun to play, but what’s the fastest way to level in WoW?
+Learn more about leveling quickly here.
 Who is the Jailer in World of Warcraft?
 Is World of Warcraft getting a death-themed expansion?
 Check out recent WoW expansion leaks.
 Are you boycotting Blizzard?
 Check here for more information.
 If you’re new to WoW Classic please feel free to read these helpful Classic WoW beginners guides.
 But, if you’d rather focus on Retail WoW, here is information on the upcoming patch 8.3, and the new WoW Expansion speculation for BlizzCon 2019.

 Spyells is a published author and blogger.
 She’s played World of Warcraft since the Wrath of the Lich King expansion.
 Geeking out over Warcraft, Disney, Kingdom Hearts, and Harry Potter is her favorite thing.
 She enjoys traveling and loves to cook.
 On most days you can find Spyells in Azeroth exploring it’s many wonders and protecting its ancient lands.